Affairs-and-Order/AnO/README.md

 2. Run the installer, remember your set settings.
 3. Set them in the .env file (if you haven't already rename .env.example to .env)
 4. Run the `create_db.py` file in AnO/affo to create your database instance.
+### Debian
+1. Follow [this guide](https://www.digitalocean.com/community/tutorials/how-to-install-and-use-postgresql-on-ubuntu-18-04) to setup Postgres
+2. Set Postgres variables in the .env file (if you haven't already rename .env.example to .env)
+3. Run the `create_db.py` file in AnO/affo to create your database instance.

 # No need for the ones below FOR DEVELOPMENT